pemcg/mastering-automation-addendum-for-cloudforms-4.6/embedded_ansible_playbook_methods/chapter.md

 }
 ```

-## Workspace
+## Automate Workspace

+The Automate workspace is a memory region containing all objects associated with an automation workflow.
+In a Ruby-based workflow the workspace is called `$evm`.
+As the workflow progresses any objects that are created or accessed are loaded into the workspace, and the workspace is destroyed once the workflow is complete.
+A workspace is private to an individual workflow; concurrent workflows have no access to each other for security reasons.

-The ability to be able to interact with the automate workspace - much like a Ruby automate method - increases the versatility of Ansible playbook methods and allows Ruby and Ansible methods to be interspersed in the same state machines or workflows.
+A workspace can be accessed and edited - with suitable credentials - by an Ansible paybook using the RESTful API.
+The capability to interact with the Automate workspace, much like a Ruby automate method, increases the versatility of Ansible playbook methods and allows Ruby and Ansible methods to be mixed in the same state machines or workflows.

-A typical json content of the automate workspace as retrieved in the playbook is as follows:
+The typical json content of an automate workspace as retrieved by a playbook is as follows:

 ``` yaml
 "json": {